 Perturbing the Hamiltonian

-Consider a one-parameter family of Hamiltonians
+To make this precise, consider a one-parameter family of Hamiltonians

 The simulation below lets you explore this directly.
 Select a region to designate it as the probe region (highlighted in yellow), then drag to apply the local field.